 Casanova Brooks:[00:12:24] I love it to wrap this thing up, man.
 When it’s all said and done, cause you’ve added so much value, you know, over 2000 episodes.

 So many people that you’ve helped to change their lives when it’s all said and done, what’s the one thing that you want people to take away from who John Lee Dumas was and what he represented.

 John Lee Dumas:[00:12:46] So what I want them to look back and say, John Lee Dumas was a person that’s tried to share value with the world.

 He tried to be a person of value and that was his focus and that he was able to inspire individuals, his listeners, to create something that was special for them, so that they could turn around and inspire other individuals causing a ripple effect of awesomeness.
 And that’s what you and I are doing in this world Casanova that’s what other people that are watching and listening to this are doing.

 Casanova Brooks:[00:13:38] I love it, man.
 I love it.
 Well, again, it’s been phenomenal.
 It’s a pleasure to have you on the show.
 We look forward to having you back again and remember Dreamnation in the dream we trust, but we must take action.
-Otherwise it’ll only merely be a fantasy.
-We’ll see you on the next one.
+Otherwise, it’ll only merely be a fantasy.
+We’ll see you at the next one.

 Take care, brother!